scharris/sqljson-query/docs/tutorial.md

    This command depends on the primary database metadata already existing, so these steps need to be run in the order above.
 This command should produce a metadata file at `query-gen/dbmd/relations-metadata.ts`.

-That wraps up for generating database metadata, with or without Java/Maven.

 # Query Generation

-We're now ready to write our query specifications and to generate the SQL and result types sources from them.
+With our database metadata having been generated, we're now ready to write our query specifications and to generate the SQL and result types sources.
+We'll start with a sample query of a single table.

 ## Single-Table Query

 We're expected to define our queries in file `query-gen/query-specs.ts`.
-Create the file in a text editor with the following initial contents:
+The `query-gen` folder contains a self-contained TypeScript project, so you should be able to get proper support from your favorite IDE as you edit the TypesScript queries sources.
+Create the `query-gen/query-specs.ts` file in an IDE or text editor with the following initial contents:

 ```typescript
 // query-gen/query-specs.ts